singhshreyash75-eng/Song-suggestion-system-using-C-language/README.md

-A projecr in C language , I made in 1st semester of CSE.
+A project in C language , I made in my 1st semester of CSE.